coleenquadros/configuration/docs/app-sre/cluster-upgrades.md

 The first clusters to be upgraded belong to the stage environments (app-sre-stage-01, appsres03ue1).

 Once a version has soaked for 7 days, the production clusters will be upgraded (app-sre-prod-01, appsrep05ue1).

+### CodeReady Dependency Analytics (CRDA)

+The first clusters to be upgraded belong to the stage environments (app-sre-stage-02).

+Once a version has soaked for 3 days, the production clusters will be upgraded (app-sre-prod-03).